sajaalkhatib/sajaalkhatib/README.md

 - 🎨 Responsive UI Development with Angular
 - 🔐 Authentication & Authorization Systems
 - 🗄️ Database Design and Optimization
-- 🚀 Building Maintainable and Scalable Applications
+- 🚀 Deploying applications to production environments

 ---

 ## 💼 Freelance Work

 - 🌐 Developed web applications using ASP.NET Core and Angular
+- 🚀 Deployed and hosted applications using SmartASP.NET and Hostinger
 - 🤝 Worked with clients to understand requirements and deliver solutions
 - ⚡ Built responsive and user-friendly interfaces
 - 🛠️ Focused on clean code, performance, and best practices